launchfort/flock/COMMAND_LINE.md

 }
 ```

+Typically a `TemplateProvider` implementation will be exported by flock database
+plugins, since the format of the migration files may have a slightly unique
+format.
+If no `TemplateProvider` instance is exported as part of the rc module
+then a default one will be used instead.

-Here's an example rc Nodejs module that uses the `flock-pg` to save migration
+Here's an example rc Nodejs module that uses the `flock-pg` plugin to save
-state in Postgres.
+migration state in Postgres.

 ```js
 const { DefaultMigrator, NodeModuleMigrationProvider } = require('@gradealabs/flock')